tf-jlemasters/tf-jlemasters/README.md

 ## Currently Working On:
-I'm currently working on improving my skills in Ruby on Rails!
+I'm currently working on improving my knowledge with Ruby on Rails!